noorqasem905/printf/README.md

 # ft_printf

-This repository contains all files for the printf project from School 42 Málaga cursus.
+This repository contains all files for the printf project from School 42 Amman.
 The project consist in duplicate the printf() function, part of the stdio.h library.
 About · Index · Requirements · Instructions · Testing
 About